estii20/water-cycle-quiz/README.md

 ## Future Features

-It would be helpful in the future to increase the number of questions and provide a random question function.
+It would be helpful in the future to increase the number of questions and provide a random question function to make it more useful to replay the quiz.

 ## Technology Used